-If you have failed to cancel, have not shown for your appointment, been late, or cancelled 2 or more times consecutively, Dr. Grant may decline to schedule future appointments.
+If you have not shown for your appointment, been late, or cancelled 2 or more times consecutively, Dr. Grant may decline to schedule future appointments.
 In this case, appropriate referrals will be made, if requested.

 If you're participating in couples therapy, session begins when both couples have arrived.

 Please do not bring weapons to the session (i.e. guns, knives etc).